cal-itp/benefits/docs/explanation/enrollment-pathways/medicare-cardholders.md

 1. The transit rider visits an agency office or enrollment event in person.

-1. A transit agency staff member logs into Cal-ITP Benefits Administrator, typically on a tablet device.
+1. A transit provider staff member logs into Cal-ITP Benefits Administrator, typically on a tablet device.

-1. The transit agency staff member launches in-person enrollment and chooses Medicare cardholder as the eligibility type.
+1. The transit provider staff member launches in-person enrollment and chooses Medicare cardholder as the eligibility type.

-1. The transit rider hands the transit agency staff member their government-issued photo ID and Medicare card.
+1. The transit rider hands the transit provider staff member their government-issued photo ID and Medicare card.

-1. The transit agency staff member confirms the person’s identity and verifies that the Medicare card indicates the person is an active enrollee.
+1. The transit provider staff member confirms the person’s identity and verifies that the Medicare card indicates the person is an active enrollee.

-1. The transit agency staff member hands the transit rider the tablet so they can enter the debit or credit card details for the card they use to pay for transit into the form provided by the [transit processor](../../index.md#transit-processors) that facilitates fare collection for the transit agency.
+1. The transit provider staff member hands the transit rider the tablet so they can enter the debit or credit card details for the card they use to pay for transit into the form provided by the [transit processor](../../index.md#transit-processors) that facilitates fare collection for the transit provider.

 1. The app registers the transit rider’s debit or credit card for reduced fares.